 \emph{White-dwarf--intermediate-mass black hole disruptions.} Disruption of a white dwarf by an IMBH has also been proposed as a channel for ultra-long, relatively soft bursts \citep{Krolik2011,MacLeod2016,Ioka2016} as well as specifically for GRB 250702B \citep{Levan2025,Eyles-Ferris2025}.
-Such events can produce durations of many thousands of seconds (dominated by $t_{\rm min}$, see Eq. \ref{eq:tmin}) and even thermonuclear transients resembling peculiar supernovae \citep{Rosswog2009}.
-However, the detonation of the WDs, which is expected to occur over a wide range of the phase space \cite{MacLeod2016}, may preclude any significant accretion of material on the IMBH, as the WD is completely disrupted by the thermonuclear explosions.
-Such events are expected predominantly in galactic nuclei or dense clusters hosting massive black holes, and might be less likely in off-nuclear regions as observed here.
-They are also hard-pressed to explain rapid $\sim1$\,s timescale variability, the photon energies $\gtrsim1$MeV and the $E_{\gamma}/L_{\rm X,11 hr}$ as observed in GRB 250702B, and this puts an upper bound on the allowed black hole's mass \citep{Neights2025,Granot2025}.
+In principle, different WD compositions (He, hybrid, CO, ONe) have different radii, but for all of them $R_*\ll R_\odot$, so for $M_\bullet\sim10^4$-$5\times10^4\,M_\odot$, as required by $\gamma$-ray variability constraints, the characteristic WD fallback and viscous timescales remain $t_{\min},t_{\rm acc}\sim 10$-$10^2$~s \citep{Granot2025}, far shorter than the $T_{90}\gtrsim 12$\,ks prompt emission of GRB\,250702B.
+Moreover, the deep encounters needed to strip enough mass to power the beaming-corrected $\gamma$-ray energy tend to enter the tidal detonation regime rather than producing a long-lived fallback stream \citep[e.g.][]{Rosswog2009,MacLeod2016,Kawana2018}.
+Shallower encounters that avoid detonation supply only modest bound mass and produce flares on WD dynamical timescales ($\sim10$-$10^2$\,s).
+In addition, such events are expected predominantly in galactic nuclei or dense clusters hosting massive black holes, and might be less likely in off-nuclear regions as observed here.
+WD-IMBH models proposed specifically for GRB\,250702B \citep[e.g.][]{Eyles-Ferris2025} reproduce aspects of the X-ray behavior but do not simultaneously satisfy these combined timescale, detonation, and energetic constraints.
+Taken together, these arguments make a WD donor in an IMBH TDE scenario for GRB\,250702B disfavored in our view.